Updated: Apr 18

 I believe social media (especially Instagram) is more about engagement and community than it is about followers and likes.
 I call it social networking because essentially, that is what I use it for.
 I love interacting with people and building genuine connections with those who inspire me and those who are inspired by me.

 I also highly recommend making a LinkedIn if you want to expose yourself to opportunities that can develop you career-wise.
 LinkedIn is a great place to connect with like-minded professionals that do not have to be within your field.
 This is more of a professional space to showcase your achievements, projects, and notable qualifications.
 You can also search for jobs here.
 See my blog post on Linked In do's and don'ts here when setting up your account.

 Collaborate with like-minded individuals (do not be afraid to reach out first)

-The Internet is an amazing place to find people who share the same interests, goals and ambitions as you.
+The Internet is an amazing place to find people who share the same interests, goals, and ambitions as you.
 Do not take this for granted.
-Most of things I have got involved in is from someone approaching me or vice versa.
+Most of the things I have got involved in are from someone approaching me or vice versa.

 Check in with yourself (I do this monthly)